Real Estate Careers

 Real estate is a pure commission business with no guaranteed salary, no sick days, and no employer contributions.
 Every dollar earned comes from closed transactions.
 The agents who earn the most are almost always those who:

-- Have the largest, most consistently nurtured contact databases
+- Have large, consistently nurtured contact databases

 - Generate referral business from past clients at high rates

-- Treat real estate as a full-time, every-day business — not a flexible side gig
+- Treat real estate as a full-time, every-day business

 The South Florida income advantage